-Dr. Nouh is committed to providing expert orthopaedic care that is personalised to each patient to help them obtain the best possible outcomes from their surgery.
+Dr. Fred Nouh is committed to providing expert orthopaedic care that is personalized to each patient to help them obtain the best possible outcomes from their surgery, including anterior hip replacement.

 Total hip replacement with anterior approach refers to surgeries done from in front of the hip.
 An anterior hip replacement is a surgical procedure that is less invasive than posterior and lateral approaches.
 Entering your hip from the front causes less damage to surrounding muscles and tendons, which leads to a faster recovery.